Search Engine Optimisation is arguably the most confusing process in online marketing.

 How We Do SEO

-Above all else, we practice what’s referred to as “White-Hat SEO”.
+Above all else, we’re an SEO agency that practices what’s referred to as “White-Hat SEO”.
 It’s a commitment to performing legitimate SEO practices to ensure we never put your website at risk of violating Google’s guidelines.

 More specifically, we work with our clients in two distinct phases: